vuejs/pinia/README.md

 })
 ```

-Note: the SSR implementation is yet to be decided on Pinia, but if you intend having SSR on your application, you should avoid using `useStore` functions at the root level of a file to make sure the correct store is retrieved for your request.
+Note: the SSR implementation on Pinia might change, but if you intend having SSR on your application, you should avoid using `useStore` functions at the root level of a file to make sure the correct store is retrieved for your currently running application instance.
 Here is an example:

-**Avoid doing this\***:
+**Avoid doing this**:

 ```ts
 import { createRouter } from 'vue-router'